MS-create780/MSS_CRC_LowFGA_Immunotherapy_plus_Bortezomib/README.md

 # MSS_CRC_LowFGA_Immunotherapy_plus_Bortezomib
-Code and analysis pipeline for the study: "Microsatellite-stable Colorectal Cancer with Low Chromosomal Instability Responds to Immunotherapy and Enhanced by Proteasome Inhibition"
+Code and analysis for the study: "Microsatellite-stable Colorectal Cancer with Low Chromosomal Instability Responds to Immunotherapy and Enhanced by Proteasome Inhibition"

 This repository contains the R scripts used for data analysis in the study.